 Elbow Surgery and Holism

 If you’ve had elbow surgery and are looking for additional tools to cope, this article is for you.
-Having experienced numerous complications after elbow surgery, I needed to find options.
+Having experienced many complications after elbow surgery, I needed to find options.

 Sure, I needed pain medicine fresh out of elbow surgery.
 I kept my arm elevated and cleaned the incision scar.
 I attended the required occupational therapy (OT) sessions to regain functionality.